Basics of MRpro and Cartesian reconstructions

 import torch

-# Combine data from different coils
+# Combine data from different coils and show magnitude image

 Great!
 That was very easy!
 Let’s try to reconstruct the next dataset.